Rifat121/ReactSlider/README.md

   - For Small Screens i.e. Mobile, I have Shown Product-Card in two rows and one column.
   - Users can use the **Arrows**, **Dots**  to swipe the Cards to the left or right.
   - Dragging the Cards to the left or right can also be used to swipe.

+@TO-DO
+  - Add Functionality to the buttons
+  - Add Hover Effect to the cards
+  - Add Product Images